-- ½ cup + 2 tablespoons (141g) unsalted butter
+- ½ cup + 2 tablespoons unsalted butter

-- 1 cup (170g) semi-sweet chocolate chips
+- 1 cup semi-sweet chocolate chips

-- ¾ cup (150g) granulated sugar
+- ¾ cup granulated sugar

 - 2 large eggs room temperature

-- 1 cup (125g) all-purpose flour
+- ¾ cup all-purpose flour

-- ¼ cup (25g) cocoa powder
+- ¼ cup cocoa powder

 - ¼ teaspoon salt

-- 1 cup (80g) unsweetened shredded coconut
+- 1 cup unsweetened shredded coconut

-- ¾ cup (~8 oz/230g) sweetened condensed milk
+- ¾ cup (~8 oz) sweetened condensed milk

 - 16 chocolate caramel squares

 - In a microwave safe bowl, melt the butter and chocolate chips (stir every 30 seconds until melted, ~1-2 minutes total).
 Let it cool slightly (so that it doesn't cook the eggs when added in the next step).

 - In a small bowl, combine the flour, cocoa powder, and salt.
 Then, gently fold them into the wet ingredients just until all flour streaks are gone.
 The batter will be slightly thick.